-Chromebooks don’t have separate left and right buttons on the trackpad, a design quirk that leaves some users wondering how to right click on a Chromebook.
+Chromebooks don’t have separate left and right buttons on the trackpad, a design quirk that leaves some people wondering how to right click on a Chromebook.

-So if you’re wondering how to right click or middle click on a Chromebook, this article is here to help.
+So if you’re wondering how to right click or middle click on a Chromebook, this article is here to help you.

 Chromebook Touchpad Basics

 Chrome OS enables “tap-to-click” by default.
 This means you don’t need to physically press down anywhere on the touchpad to click.

 The lower half of most Chromebook touchpads are still a pressable button, though.
 You get feedback, you hear a click, it feels natural.